 Before you contact an attorney or decide to pursue a claim, consider whether the costs are worth hiring one.
 Many personal injury attorneys work on a contingency basis, meaning that you will need to pay them by giving a percentage of the amount you recover from the settlement.
 This means that if the amount is small, you might end up paying the attorney most of what you win.
 Many attorneys will even advise you not to hire them if your claim is too small because the cost of their services would actually be higher than the maximum amount that you could win.

-How to Find the Best Accident Attorney for Your Case
+How to Find a Car Accident Lawyer in Houston for Your Case

 When you begin your search for a lawyer to help you settle an auto accident claim, the results can be overwhelming.
 There are thousands of lawyers and attorneys out there who are essentially qualified to help a person through the claims process, but how can you find the most qualified lawyer?
 And how do you know which type of lawyer is the best to handle your specific case?
 Here’s everything you need to know to make sense of the overwhelming search results and find the best accident attorney for your case.